techkaro-circle/tk-class02-task/README.md

 #### Step 16:
 > Finally, you can compare your entire design with the design provided in the mockup.

+#### HOW TO USE ICONS IN YOUR PROJECT

+You can use any third party package to use icons in your project.
+For example if you want to use icons of font awesome (fontawesome is a website that provides you with icons) then copy paste the cdn link i.e,
+<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css"> in the head tag.
+And then use any of the icons from the website such as <i class="fa fa-car"></i>
+To use other icons go the website: (https://fontawesome.com/icons?d=gallery)

 ### MOCKUP CONTENT

 (https://docs.google.com/document/d/1rS_iSRWggC_9XeFkzot-uC_9RQ0_QTz6R0RhwsYLiWU/edit?usp=sharing)